catherinepollard/futurenhs-platform/infrastructure/README.md

    and browse to http://localhost:3000.

 1. Apply the ConfigMap for Azure Monitor for Containers to collect data in the Log Analytics workspace.
 The ConfigMap can be found in `infrastructure/kubernetes/logging` directory.

    ```bash
    kubectl apply -f container-azm-ms-agentconfig.yaml
    ```

-1. Spin up an Ingress Controller with your **name** and **email** as parameters.

-    This also creates a Load Balancer with a Public IP, creates a temporary domain, and registers a TLS Certificate with your temporary domain.

-    ```bash
-    ./infrastructure/scripts/setup-ingress.sh $FNHSNAME $FNHSEMAIL
-    ```

 1. To reduce infrastructure costs for the NHS, please destroy your environment when you no longer need it.